tregubovav-dev/TaurusTLS/README.md

 TaurusTLS provides OpenSSL 1.1 and 3.x support for Indy - Internet Direct.
 It includes headers plus two components for Delphi and C++Builder.
 Those components are:

-- TTaurusTLSIOHandlerSocket - enables TLS in a TIdTCPClientCustom descendant.
+- TTaurusTLSIOHandlerSocket - Enables TLS in a TIdTCPClientCustom descendant.
-- TTaurusTLSServerIOHandler - enables TLS in a TIdCustomTCPServer descendant
+- TTaurusTLSServerIOHandler - Enables TLS in a TIdCustomTCPServer descendant

 Both components are in the TaurusTLS.pas unit and the components are available on the IDE palette page, “TaurusTLS”.